UNCW Diversity and Inclusion Statement

 Units in Diversity and Inclusion

-The Office of Institutional Diversity and Inclusion is currently comprised of five units:
+The Office of Institutional Diversity and Inclusion is currently comprised of four units:

 Each unit has a unique role to achieve the diversity goals at UNCW.
 Together these units support the CLEAR framework and the total effort for diversity and inclusion at UNCW.